Tenza/configurations/ArchLinux Installation/4 - Installations.md

 paraur -S hunspell-pt_pt
 </pre>

-> I prefer Libreoffice over Calligra due to the compatiblity and similarity to MS office.
+> I prefer Libreoffice over Calligra due to the compatibility and similarity to MS office.

 #### Imageviewer